lsolbach/qclojure/doc/tutorial.md

 ![](tutorial_files/image16.svg)

 Now we can optimize and transform the circuit for the IonQ Forte device.
+The optimize function takes the original circuit, a map describing the device to optimize for and a map of options for the pipeline.
+In this call we skip the topology optimization step.
 ```clj
 (def opt-result1
   (hwopt/optimize opt-test-circuit1 (:ionq-forte hwsim/device-map) {:optimize-topology? false}))